gear/gear.github.io/_posts/2017-02-26-basic-lane-detection.md

 lines.
 This output here can be put directly to the Hough Line detection (without masking with the original image or Canny edge detection) to obtain the lane lines.
-At this stage, we don't know if performing Canny edge detection is necessary (i.e. makes the pipeline more robust).
+At this stage, we don't know if performing Canny edge detection is necessary (i.e. makes the pipeline more robust)  :confused:.

+Thanks for reading! :sunny: